 Participants in the study program gain access to the Microtonal Music Studios full services as an all inclusive studio with over 80 available musical instruments, its sound recording studios, which include various acoustic spaces, microphones, both analogue and digital mixing and mastering equipment with the possibility of duplicating c-tape hardcopies; they also gain access to the spaces and tools for building and modifying acoustic and digital instruments, as well as basic raw materials.
 Through Myymälä2 gallery the students are also given the possibility to engage with Myymälä2 in-house and visiting curators and professional artists to discuss and receive feedback about their their practice.

+This year the programme is divided into three paths or areas of focus: theoretical, practical playing, and practical instrument/installation making, with a strong interest in combining the three.
 Students are expected to participate in a minimum of 2 sessions a month at the Studios either in person or online.
 The studio encourages the students to focus on their process, practice and interests in developing their artistic concepts and works at the intersection of music and contemporary art.
 Included in the program, the students are expected to participate in collaborative works through a program of monthly workshops and lectures from visiting faculty which include material workshops and development in specific skills for making instruments, as well as seminars and discussions on artistic practice, and collaborative peer to peer learning.
 Workshops and lectures happen within the facilities of the Microtonal Music Studios and public events and sessions happen in Myymälä2 gallery.